icbi-lab/infercnvpy/README.rst

 ^^^^^^^^^^^^^^^

 **WARNING: This package is still experimental.
-The results have not been validated, except in that they look similar, but not identical, to the results of InferCNV.**
+The results have not been validated, except in that they look similar, but not identical, to the results of InferCNV.

+We are happy about feedback and welcome contributions!**

 Please refer to the `documentation <https://grst.github.io/infercnvpy>`_.
 In particular, the